AlbinHorlaville/AlbinHorlaville/README.md

 ### Hi there 👋

-I am **Albin Horlaville**, an IT student at 🔵`Polytech Grenoble` and soon University of the Québec at  Chicoutimi !
+I am **Albin Horlaville**, an IT student at 🔵`Polytech Grenoble` and 🔴`University of the Québec at Chicoutimi` !
 I am learning video game's developpement and a lot of stuff.

 Please review my repositories, where you will find a variety of *school* and *personal* projects.